Click on a marker above to learn more about a park on the map.

 Cascade Mountain High: Mount Rainier National Park

 The Cascade Mountains run from south British Columbia to Northern California.
-The highest peak in the Cascades is Mount Rainier.
-At 14,410 feet, it is the fifth tallest mountain in the lower 48 states and the 17th highest in the…
+The highest Cascades peak is Mount Rainier.
+At 14,410 feet, it is the fifth tallest mountain in the lower 48 states and the 17th highest in the U.S. We spent time hiking in two popular locations: Sunrise and Paradise.

 California Crags and Caves: Pinnacles National Park